thrushlang/.github/profile/README.md

 ## Shiny Features

-- Support for quantum programming for quantum machines using qubits.
+- Support for quantum programming for quantum machines using Q# as a backend compiler.

 ## Compilation steps